itsravenous/flickr-photostream/readme.txt

 == Frequently Asked Questions ==

-= Why I see a gallery of placeholder where each thumbnail is void?
-And why clicking on the thumbnail the correct image is shown? =

-In a word: Photon.
-Make sure that you don't have it.
-It changes the picture source URLs, in this way the plugin can't know where to take the pictures.

 = Can I have in the same blog two photostream of different Flickr's users?  =

 Yes, you must use the shortcode attributes called `user_id`.
 For example the shortcode `[flickr_photostream user_id="67681714@N03"]` displays the photostream of the specified user, no matter what is the default user ID specified in the settings.